General

 What other software is convenient (but not required) to use DIRSIG?

 The DIRSIG software comes with a basic image viewer, but the output image data created by the model can be directly read into the ENVI image processing and analysis package.
 Using ENVI is not a requirement, but does provide advanced image analysis options.
-The DIRSIG output data is a simple, double precision floating-point, band interleaved by pixel format that can be easily read into most data analysis and visualization packages (including Matlab).
+The DIRSIG output data is a simple, double precision floating-point, band interleaved by pixel format that can be easily read into most data analysis and visualization packages (including Python and Matlab).

 Business Model